oss-generic/process/codingStandards/CodingStandard-Html.md

   </table>

 - Always remember to include `rel="noopener noreferrer"` when using `target="_blank"` in links.
-> Leaving this out would enable attackers to get hold of `window.opener` object, which, for example, can used to redirect to a malicious link. [\[Source\]](https://medium.com/@jitbit/target-blank-the-most-underestimated-vulnerability-ever-96e328301f4c#.jlkn46vtk)
+> Leaving this out would enable attackers to get hold of `window.opener` object, which can be used to redirect to a malicious link.
+[Source](https://medium.com/@jitbit/target-blank-the-most-underestimated-vulnerability-ever-96e328301f4c)

   <table>
     <tr>